 We chose to go cave tubing because it’s a unique experience you can’t get anywhere else.

-Booking on your own
+Booking a cave tubing excursion on your own

 It’s not hard to find cave tubing tour companies in Belize.
 The challenge is to find a safe, professional tour company that will meet you at the dock and promise—no, swear—to bring you back from your adventure on time.
 I mean, sure we wanted a memorable experience, but we didn’t want it marred with worrying all day that we’d be back on board the cruise ship before it sailed.